raphael-blanchard/website-dev/iccv23_challenge_LiI.md

 1. Participants are welcome to form teams.
 A participant cannot be in multiple teams and a team must make submissions under a single account.
 2. Every day a team can submit for at most once on gradescope and the submission must be in a certain time window: 12:00 P.M. - 11:59 P.M.
 UTC.
 3. The size of every trajectory file submitted should be no more than 2 MB.
-4. Every team must submit a report along with the gradescope submissions.
+4. Every team <b>must submit a report</b> along with the gradescope submissions.
 5. Organizers reserve the right to make changes to the rules and timeline.
 6. Violation of the rules or other unfair activities may result in disqualification.